kelvinlegacy/mission23_wiki/Soundtrack-of-the-#GreatStorm.md

 # Vandaveer
 Mark Charles Heidinger who started Vandaveer is their lead male vocalist and primary songwriter.
 Mark was a longtime friend of Micah’s and a victim of the tragedy.

-When listening to Vandaveer, especially the two albums discussed herein, the listener should know that it is one of the following talking: the Creator, Micah[[1]], Thomas, Main or a special guest.
+When listening to Vandaveer, especially the two albums discussed herein, the listener should know that it is one of the following talking: the Creator, Micah, Thomas, Main or a special guest.

 ## Divide & Conquer